Are Medicare Advantage Plans Too Good to Be True?

 Frequently Asked Questions

-→ What is negative about a Medicare Advantage plan?
+→ What are the advantages of a Medicare Advantage plan?

-Medicare Advantage plans can have high out-of-pocket costs, such as high deductibles and a lack of coverage for out-of-network providers.
-Additionally, they may lead to higher costs for hospital stays than Original Medicare and limit your choice of doctors and medical offices.
+Some of the Medicare Advantage plans might offer reduced out-of-pocket costs, such as low deductibles and extensive coverage for certain out-of-network providers.
+Additionally, some plans may lead to lower costs for hospital stays than Original Medicare and offer a broad range of choices for doctors and medical offices.

 → Why do Medicare Advantage plans sound too good to be true?

-Medicare Advantage plans often sound too good to be true due to the high out-of-pocket costs they carry, such as high deductibles meaning you must pay a certain amount out-of-pocket before their coverage kicks in.
+Some Medicare Advantage plans might sound too good to be true due to the reduced out-of-pocket costs they carry, such as low deductibles meaning you must pay a certain amount out-of-pocket before their coverage kicks in.

 → How are zero-dollar premium Medicare Advantage plans subsidized?

-Medicare subsidizes zero-dollar premium Medicare Advantage plans by paying private companies to assume the health risk of beneficiaries, enabling them to offer no-cost monthly premiums.
+Medicare will likely subsidize zero-dollar premium Medicare Advantage plans by paying private companies to assume the health risk of beneficiaries, which could enable them to offer no-cost monthly premiums.

 call today for help